 Thus far we have assumed that there is an observed feature which can be used to tell when a variable is an intervention.
-We can imagine that this feature provides information extracted from perception of the observed events-that is, it results from an input analyzer (Carey, 2009): an innate mechanism that performs simple transformations of perceptual evidence.
+We can imagine that this feature provides information extracted from perception of the observed events-that is, it results from an input analyzer (?, ?): an innate mechanism that performs simple transformations of perceptual evidence.
 A number of relatively simple input analyzers could provide features useful for identifying interventions.
-For instance, the feeling of self-efficacy discussed by Maine de Biran, proprioceptive processing as suggested by White (2009), or, more broadly, an agency-detector able to identify the actions of intentional agents (see Saxe & Carey, 2006).
+For instance, the feeling of self-efficacy discussed by Maine de Biran, or, more broadly, an innate agency-detector able to identify the actions of intentional agents (see ?, ?).
 Critically, none of these simple input analyzers is likely to identify all interventions (or even most), and they are likely to be mixed together with features quite un-useful for causal learning.

-Figure 5.
-The marginal probability of the correct theory of intervention (i.e. Laws #1 and #2) given different sets of "input analyzers": each condition has two features which are diagnostic of intervention variables to the extent indicated (e.g. "F1 50%" indicates that the first feature covers half of interventions).
+Figure 6: The marginal probability of the correct theory of intervention (i.e. Laws #1 and #2) given different sets of "input analyzers": each condition has two features which are diagnostic of intervention variables to the extent indicated (e.g. "F1 50%" indicates that the first feature covers half of interventions).
 In the 50%/25% case the two features overlap, otherwise they are disjoint.
 Learning is difficult when no diagnostic features are present, but quite rapid under all other conditions.

 We simulated learning under several different "input analyzer" conditions varying in: the number of useful features (the remaining feature(s) were distractors), what portion of intervention variables could be identified from the useful features, and the overlap between features.
-It should be noted that each of these features could potentially be incorporated into the theory.
-Thus we are investigating the ability of the ideal learner to leverage partially useful features, to reject irrelevant features, and to learn when there are no relevant features.
-In Fig. 5 we have plotted the marginal probability of the "intervention" portion of the correct theory-Laws #1 and #2, which govern the role of interventions in determining causal dependency, independent of the identification of interventions.
+In Fig. ?? we have plotted the marginal probability of the "intervention" portion of the correct theory-Laws #1 and #2, which govern the role of interventions in determining causal dependency, independent of the identification of interventions.
 We see that learning is extremely slow when no features are available to help identify interventions.
 In contrast, learning is about equally quick in all other conditions, depending slightly on the coverage of features (the portion of interventions they identify) but not on how this coverage is achieved (via one or multiple features).
 Thus, even a patchwork collection of partial input analyzers, which pick out only a portion of intervention variables, is sufficient to bootstrap abstract causal knowledge; learning can be relied on to pick the useful features from the distractors and to sort out the underlying truth that each partially represents.